verse-lab/lean-ssr/README.md

 11. `//=`, `//==`: equivalent to `// /=` and `// /==`
 12. `/[tac t]`: calls tactic `t`

 Moreover intro patterns are extensible.
-If you want to add you own intro pattern `pat` that implemented with tactic `t`, just write
+If you want to add you own intro pattern `pat` implemented as a tactic `t`, just write

 ```lean
 macro "pat" : ssr_intro => `(ssr_intro| /[tac t])